some-avail/codetwig/README.md

 See below for main step stones.

+### Limitations (currently)
+- only one directory-level of source-files can be processed.
+No sub-dirs of source-files can be included  currently.

 #### Completed from future plans
 - ct 0.35 - Both in the views and in the tree-function the following information will be added:
   - procedural arguments
   - initial comments